outeniqua-studios-za/apocapi-1/README.md

 # apocapi
-A Python web and mobile test automation framework
+A Python test automation framework for Selenium

 ### Prerequistes